open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 {{% /tab %}} {{< /tabpane >}}

-You can change the default level in the config `service::telemetry::metrics`.
+The default level for metrics output is `normal`.
+To see more or fewer metrics, you can change the default by modifying the level in the config `service::telemetry::metrics`.
 For example:

 ```yaml
 service: